nicolasdanelon/UnofficialDocs/source/reference/settings.rst

 ``auto_match_enabled``
    Toggles automatic pairing of quotes, brackets, etc.
 ``save_on_focus_lost``
-   Set to true to automatically save files when switching to a different file or application.
+   Set to true to save files automatically when switching to a different file or application.
 ``find_selected_text``
    If ``true``, the selected text will be copied into the find panel when it's shown.
 ``word_separators``
-   Characters considered to separate words in actions like advancing the cursor, etc. They are not used in all contexts where a notion of a word separator is useful (e. g.: word wrapping).
-In such other contexts, the text might be tokenized based on other criteria (e. g. the syntax definition rules).
+   Characters considered to divide words for actions like advancing the cursor, etc. Not used for every context where a notion of a word separator is useful (e.g.: word wrapping).
+In some contexts, the text might be tokenized based on other criteria (e.g. the syntax definition rules).
 ``ensure_newline_at_eof_on_save``
    Always adds a new line at the end of the file if not present when saving.